aaronr5tv/BigBenBot/README.md

 - The bot only connects to whatever voice channel you define in the .env.
 - You could extend this bot to dynamically check the channels and join whatever channel has members in it.
 Note though a discord bot client can only connect to ONE voice channel at a time and cannot be in multiple.
 - You could do any number of different things with this bot if you have the time and creativity.
 But as mentioned this was a simple bot I wanted to make quickly for a tik tok and can't make any promises that I personally will develop this bot any further than it's current state.
+- **This bot is programmed to run in the timezone of the machine it is running on.** (this could be changed relatively easily but this satisfied my needs of the bot.)
 # **Usage Instructions**

 ## **Prerequisites**